a1819644/MCS-Research/OSPF-attacks/seq++_attack/readme.md

 ## Orchestration
 ```
-    1 : We start by intercepting the LSA packet sent by the victim router(n5),where we were sitting on the imper- sonated router n1 fig.2.
+    1 : We start by intercepting the LSA packet sent by the victim router(n5),where we were sitting on the imper- sonated router n1 fig.
-    2 : We craft the forged packet by changing the link state metric of the link between the n5 and n6 router( fig.2) to 30 from 10 and increase the sequence number by 1.
+    2 : We craft the forged packet by changing the link state metric of the link between the n5 and n6 router( fig) to 30 from 10 and increase the sequence number by 1.
     3 : In our last step, we flood(multicast address 224.0.0.5) the crafted packet on behalf of the victim with gap of 1 sec.
 The time delay must be followed otherwise the neighbors won’t install the packet sent by us as describe by RFC in Architectural Constant
 ```